A45123/A45123/README.md

 I'm **A45123** a programming student based in Portugal.
 I am dedicated to developing my skills and continuously improving my knowledge in different programming languages and tools.

 **These days I'm focused on:**
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning:
+  - Kotlin
-- 🌱 I’m currently learning Mobile Application Development
+  - Mobile Application Development

 ---